dlccyes/CollegeNotes/docs/software-development/LeetCode.md

 In the z array of string `s`, `z[i]` = the length of longest matching prefix between `s` and `s[i:]`

-To constuct a z array:
+To construct a z array:

 ```python
 def get_z_array(s: str) -> list[int]: